atapour/invisible-me/README.md

 We then use these masks, again with the use of feathering for _alpha_-blending to produce a final output of the non-green foreground objects (e.g. people) composited against the background from the stored background image.

-### Further tasks

-If you have finished all of this you may find the [Extra Task on Invisibility Using Machine Learning](EXTRA.md) interesting.

 ## Additional Info

 **Instructor Notes:** tested with [OpenCV](https://opencv.org) 4.5.x.
-(03/2022) on Durham University LDS (Debian Linux) + OpenSuSE Linux 15.x.
+(03/2022) on Durham University LDS (Debian Linux)

-**Developer Notes:** to add - additional versions with sliders controls for morphological operations, Hue range + any other parameters ; possible future enhancements - [multi-band blending](https://github.com/mtnzmz/MultiBandBlender-python), [exposure compensation](https://docs.opencv.org/4.x/d2/d37/classcv_1_1detail_1_1ExposureCompensator.html), [poisson image editing](https://learnopencv.com/seamless-cloning-using-opencv-python-cpp/).

-**Acknowledgements:** based on a prior set of exercises by [Magnus Bordewich](https://github.com/MagnusBordewich/ObjectTracking/), prior image processing teaching examples by [Toby Breckon](https://github.com/tobybreckon/python-examples-ip/) and the inspirational blog post of [Puranjay Kwatra](https://www.analyticsvidhya.com/blog/2021/07/harry-potters-invisible-cloak-using-opencv-python/).
+**Acknowledgements:** based on the same demo by [Toby Breckon](https://github.com/tobybreckon/chroma-keying), prior set of exercises by [Magnus Bordewich](https://github.com/MagnusBordewich/ObjectTracking/), prior image processing teaching examples by [Amir Atapour-Abarghouei](https://github.com/atapour/ip-python-opencv) and the blog post of [Puranjay Kwatra](https://www.analyticsvidhya.com/blog/2021/07/harry-potters-invisible-cloak-using-opencv-python/).